 **** On the Sunday before Christmas children will respond much more readily to Mary’s story and song than to this theological statement about what the baby Jesus did as a man on the cross.
 If you do have to explore this text with children focus on verse 10.
 Before reading it display and discuss two pictures one of Jesus’ birth and the other of Jesus on the cross.
 For the youngest children it simply connects the stories of the baby in the manger with the man on the cross.
 Older children gather that the reason we celebrate the baby is what he did on the cross.

 Luke 1:39-45, (46-55)

-'''' Today’s gospel text is Mary and Elizabeth’s visit and Mary’s song.
-As I said earlier, I would use it on the Third Sunday of Advent rather than today.
-But, if you do use it today or sometime else during Advent, add the story of the annunciation to make introductions unnecessary and to set the stage for the meeting and song.
-Bring the whole story to life by having it read by a narrator (probably the liturgist), Gabriel (a man), Mary (an older teenage girl), and Elizabeth (an older woman).
+**** The reading includes Mary and Elizabeth’s visit and Mary’s song.
+Add the story of the annunciation to make introductions unnecessary and to set the stage for the meeting and song.
+Bring the whole story to life by having it all read by a narrator (probably the liturgist), Gabriel (a man), Mary (an older teenage girl), and Elizabeth (an older woman).
 The Narrator reads from the lectern.
 Mary and Elizabeth step forward from the congregation at the appropriate times.
 Gabriel stands in the front – maybe the choir loft?
 All read from scripts held in folders.